appbaseio/Docs/src/scalr/javascript/intro.md

 }
 ```

-Appbase.io keeps an open connection so that every time there is an update in the ``/$app/books/1`` document, it is streamed via the connection.
+Now everytime there is a document update, ``streamingClient.streamDocument(...)`` will emit the "data" event and we will print the parsed JSON on the console.

 ### 3.a: Modify the Document